20 of the most relaxing holidays

 Nong Khiaw, Laos

-North of Luang Prabang on the wide Nam Ou river and surrounded by striking limestone karsts, the village of Nong Khiaw is one of the best places in Laos to kick back and relax.
-While there’s plenty of activities on offer in the surrounding countryside, it’s really about the simple pleasures here – chilling out in your riverside hammock, ideally with a cold Beer Lao in hand, as the sun sinks below the horizon.
+North of Luang Prabang on the wide Nam Ou River and surrounded by striking limestone karsts is the village of Nong Khiaw.
+It is one of the most relaxing holiday destinations in Laos.
+While there are plenty of activities on offer in the surrounding countryside, it’s really about the simple pleasures here.
+Chill out in your riverside hammock, ideally with a cold Beer Lao in hand, as the sun sinks below the horizon.

 Wonderful landscape of Nong Khiaw in Laos © taboga/Shutterstock